RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 In this particular case, we're going to be checking out IP 10.201.83.59.

-There are a series of 3 questions
+There are a series of 3 preliminary questions that we're given:

+How many open ports ?